IoT Security: Lessons from Physical World

 Some smart-alec folks will want to sue architects and developers for building poor quality houses and for not providing ability to patch the walls to the current recommended strength.

 That is the group think .
 We think of enterprise IT Data centres ( the Fort Knoxes ) and want to convert every house in a city to a Fort Knox.
-To add insult to injury despite high cost and skill for digital Fort Knox they don’t stop the criminals.
+To add insult to injury despite high cost and for digital Fort Knox they don’t stop the criminals.
 Ask JP Morgan, Yahoo, and the ex head of CIA .

 If criminals are not given chase, are not punished it is an asymmetric war.
 The criminals can try thousands of times and even a mere 1% success will wreak havoc.
 Faced with general breakdown of law and order successful policing adopts a different way.
 Most stress is placed on policing the roads and alleys and fixing the broken glass.
 Chasing criminals and imposing costs even for small infractions goes a great way to make the community safer.